vs KatanaVendor comparison

 For an operator whose primary pain is the supplier side — what to buy, sending POs, parsing supplier replies, handling substitutions, receiving goods accurately, getting bills into QuickBooks — Katana leaves significant gaps.

 The supplier-reply problem is unaddressed.
 Katana generates POs from material requirements.
 It does not parse what the supplier sends back.
-The EDI 855 acknowledgment that modifies quantities and ETAs, the email from a components supplier saying "your copper tubing order ships Friday but we're short 400 units, subbing 5/8" for 3/4" per your approval", the WhatsApp message with the photo of the packed pallet — none of that updates the PO or the production schedule automatically.
+The EDI 855 acknowledgment that modifies quantities and ETAs, the email from a components supplier saying "your copper tubing order ships Friday but we're short 400 units, subbing 5/8" for 3/4" per your approval", the WhatsApp message with the photo of the packed pallet — none of that becomes structured PO or production-schedule state.
 The operator reads it, types it in, and hopes they didn't miss anything.
 That is open-loop procurement: state change that requires a human in every transition.

 For a manufacturer with 3-week lead times, a missed supplier-reply update creates compounding production-schedule risk.
 The ETA delay that arrived in email six weeks ago shows up as a production stop next month.

 No agentic supplier-reply monitoring.
 Katana has a supplier management section for vendor contact information and purchase history.
-It is not a Layer 1 AI that reads email bodies, PDF confirmations, EDI 855/856/870 documents, and WhatsApp messages and applies the state changes to the open PO automatically.
+It is not a Layer 1 AI that reads email bodies, PDF confirmations, EDI 855/856/870 documents, and WhatsApp messages into reviewable open-PO updates.
 That capability is an architectural choice made at day one, not a feature added to a production system.

 Replenishment is min-stock alerts, not statistical forecasting.
 Katana's reorder points are set by the operator as minimum stock levels.
 When inventory drops below the threshold, Katana flags a reorder.
 This works for simple, steady-demand components.
 It does not handle the demand-pattern classification (smooth, intermittent, erratic, lumpy) that prevents over-ordering on slow-moving specialty parts and stockouts on high-velocity materials.
 The Syntetos–Boylan Approximation and the SBC framework — the statistical methods that determine which forecast model applies to which SKU — are not part of Katana's inventory math.
 See Coefficient of Variation for the demand-classification methodology.